 My name is Jeremy Morgan and I’m a geek.

-I’m a lead developer for Graphic Products (Though all opinions are my own) and I’ve been a programmer and web developer since the mid 90s.
-I live in Hillsboro, Oregon with my lovely girlfriend and our two kiddos.
+I’m a Software Engineer for EID Passport (Though all opinions are my own) and I’ve been a programmer and web developer since the mid 90s.
+I live in Oregon with my lovely girlfriend and our kiddos.

 I bought this domain many years ago and never did much with it.
 Around the mid 2000s I started blogging stuff but nothing ever really took off.
 I put everything from car pictures to Photoshop stuff and once used it as my personal photo server.

 About 2007 I decided I wanted to sharpen up my writing skills so I just started writing articles that nobody was reading.
 As a professional SEO (at the time) I wanted to share some of what I was noticing in the industry and give some tips to new people.

 I stuffed in some random programming stuff but it was mostly SEO for a couple years, and eventually I was proud to see it breach that 1000 hits a day mark.
 It started getting fairly popular but my traffic kept dying off because I didn’t post enough stuff.
 But Google always loved it.

 After doing some serious analysis I wanted to find a direction for my site, and I noticed the programming articles were mighty popular.
 It wasn’t the leader in search traffic, but those visitors stayed on my site longer and were far more engaged.
 I’ve met many friends and found great job opportunities from those.
 I was starting to get bored with SEO anyway, as the field is well served by people more knowledgable than me.